30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 11. See the Reclining Buddha at Wat Pho

-Wat Pho is a classic Bangkok sight and a place we love returning to.
-The 46-meter-long Reclining Buddha is the stand out experience within the temple compound, with a gently resting head that instantly puts you at ease.
-Beyond the Reclining Buddha, Wat Pho is home to the city’s largest collection of Buddha images, beautiful courtyards, and Thailand’s oldest massage school.
+Wat Pho is a classic Bangkok temple and a place we love returning to.
+The 46-meter-long Reclining Buddha is the stand out experience within the complex, with a gently resting head that instantly puts you at ease.
+Wat Pho also boasts lovely courtyards, a large collection of Buddha images, and a traditional massage school where you can get a massage within the temple grounds.

 Wat Pho